alatiera/gnome-podcasts/README.md

 ## Quick start

 GNOME Podcasts can be built and run with [Gnome Builder][builder] >= 3.28.
+Just clone the repo and hit the run button!

 You can get Builder from [here][get_builder].